• Cart

 Pro tip: Center the cam lock or latch-and-link hub 1 to 2 inches below the belly button.

-How to Install a Racing Harness Without a Bar or Roll Cage
+How To Install a Racing Harness Without a Bar or Roll Cage

 • Clear out the back seat and pull out any seat belt clips that are stuffed between the seats.

-• Thread the shoulder straps of the racing harness through the hole in the driver's seat and insert the clip ends into the backseat seat belt sockets.
+• Thread the shoulder straps of the harness through the hole in the driver's seat and insert the clip ends into the backseat seat belt sockets.
 Make sure clips are securely locked in.

 • Adjust the recline angle of the seat between 40 and 45 degrees for best results and safety.